pulumi/pulumi-hugo/themes/default/content/blog/azure-container-solutions/index.md

 ### What's good about it?

-ACI is a PaaS like product that is designed to remove the burden of launching and running containers.
+ACI is a Platform-as-a-Service (PaaS) type of product that is designed to remove the burden of launching and running containers.

 #### Simplicity